komodorio/docs/docs/Learn/Actions.md

 For auditing purposes, Manual Actions events are created on the Komodor timeline

 ### What type of Actions are supported and where can they be triggered from?
-We currently support two main actions:
+We currently the following actions:
-- Scale service - can be triggered from a Service Timeline page
+- Scale service - Allows modifying the nubmer of replicas for a Service, can be triggered from Deployment/StatefulSet inspection pages (under Workloads) ans also from a Service timeline page
-- Delete Pod - can be triggered from both the Pod inspection page (under Workloads) and the Pods & Logs screen
+- Delete Pod - Deletes/kills a specific Pod, can be triggered from both the Pod inspection page (under Workloads) and the Pods & Logs screen

-In the future, we will spread Actions all across the platform to help mitigating on-going issues
+- Restart service - Triggers a rolling restart of all the Pods of a Service, can be triggered from Deployment/StatefulSet inspection page (under Workloads) ans also from a Service timeline page
+- Re-trigger Job/CronJob - Re-creates the Job to trigger a new run of it, can be triggered from a Job/CronJob timeline, Job/CronJob inspection pages (under Workloads) and from a Job event drawer

 ## Coming soon / Komodor Actions roadmap
 We plan on adding mutliple actions in the near future, here are some of those
 - Create/Update/Delete resource (will be supported for all resources)
 - Modify requests/limits
-- Restart service
-- Re-trigger failed Job
 - Revert deployment